Pushpagiri (mountain): Pushpagiri Mountains

 About 26 km from Somwarpet and 1.5 km from Kumaralli, it is located amid the jungle.

 The Eastern entrance can be reached from Beedehalli via Heggademane temple and the Western entrance from Kukke Subramanya via Giri gadde.
 However, the entrance through Beedehalli is less strenuous.

 The western entrance from Kukke Subramanya is located 165 m above sea level, whereas the eastern entrance is at 900 m above MSL.

-The nearest airport is at Kannur International Airport at a distance of 145 km.
+The nearest airport is at Mangalore International Airport at a distance of 104 km.
 Trekkers have to obtain permission from the Forest department which is located near Batra Mane, which is also a spot for overnight camping.
 This place is at a distance of 6 km from Kukke Subramanya.

 Mythology

 It is believed that Lord Subramanya's footmark is presented in the hilltop temple.
 You can see the stone mark still.
 Top of the hill there are two temples, one is for Lord Shiva and other one for Lord Subramanya.
 It is believed that if any person has Sharpadosha it can be eliminated by visiting this temple.